yegor256/blog/_posts/2015/nov/2015-11-16-json-vs-xml.md

 {% picture /images/2015/11/the-man-who-stare-at-goats.jpg 0 The Men Who Stare at Goats (2009) by Grant Heslov %}

-{% quote JSON is a good data format, and it is just a data format %}

 Here is how a simple JSON piece of data may look
 (140 characters):